Beginning Freshwater Fishing

-Whether you are a seasoned tournament veteran, or an angler just beginning your journey, we can all learn valuable lessons from other fishermen.
-Outdoor recreation is growing every year and all anglers are getting out and wetting a line.
+Whether you're a seasoned tournament veteran, or an angler just beginning your journey, we can all learn valuable lessons from other fishermen.
+Outdoor recreation is growing every year, and anglers are getting out and wetting a line.
 Here are a few tips you can use if you are new to fishing or you can give to friends if they are trying to get started.

 The first fundamental that we all must learn as aspiring anglers is casting.
 Start off with a good spinning rod and reel combination.
 Basic fishing combos include a 7-foot rod, a spinning reel and 6- to 10-pound test line for casting 1/16- to 3/4-ounce lures.
 Utilizing your dominant hand to grip the rod is an essential element of making accurate casts with this combination.
 This is one of the most common mistakes beginning anglers make.
 We also suggest utilizing a two-handed grip when learning to cast with a spinning rod, as it promotes longer and more accurate casts.